Dota Underlords builds [Mid-Season Update] – 8 best builds for winning matches

 Dota Underlords builds [Mid-Season Update] - 8 best builds for winning matches

-Here's a good one: a Primordial, a Mage, and a Dragon walk onto a board...
+Here's a good one: a Troll, a Mage, and a Dragon walk onto a board...

-You’ve played your first few Dota Underlords matches, you have a sense of the heroes and the alliances and the items – and now all you’re missing is the knowledge to combine all that stuff into a fantastic Dota Underlords build.
-Our Dota Underlords builds guide looks to solve this problem by exploring eight of the very best builds in Dota Underlords heading into the second half of the season.
-From Knights to Mages to Demon Hunters, these are the team comps to beat at the moment.
+So, you’ve played your first few Dota Underlords matches, you’ve a sense of the heroes and alliances and items and all that good stuff – and now all you’re missing is how to apply and combine all that knowledge into a game-winning Dota Underlords build.
+Our Dota Underlords builds guide looks to solve this problem by exploring eight of the very best builds in the current Dota Underlords meta.
+From Knights and Trolls to Scrappy Mages to souped up Demon Hunters, these are the team comps to beat.

 Dota Underlords builds guide [Mid-Season Update]